 Find out more about setting up and accessing your account as well as adding observations and messages from home here:

-If your child is in Years 1-6, check out their online portfolio on Seesaw via the app or website.
-There will also be tasks set on Seesaw in the event of a bubble or class needing to isolate.
+If your child is in Years 1-6, you can view their online portfolio on Seesaw via the app or website.
+Teachers update these portfolios regularly to showcase the learning that is happening in school and to set regular homework tasks.
+In the event of a long-term absence, home learning tasks will be set on Seesaw.
 Seesaw is a secure online ‘classroom’ and Learning Journal, similar to Tapestry (which we use in the Early Years Foundation Stage), where children and staff can set work, record audio clips, add photos, observations and comments about your child’s learning.
-At Neville’s Cross Primary School, we are also using Seesaw to ensure that students can continue with their learning remotely in the event of a bubble closure, lockdown or self-isolation.
+At Neville’s Cross Primary School, we are also using Seesaw to ensure that children can continue with their learning remotely and keep up with their peers.

 Find out more about the benefits of Seesaw here:

 Find out about how you can access Seesaw as a parent and how your child can use Seesaw from home here:

 Use Times Table Rockstars to practise recalling multiplication and division facts.

 When it comes to times tables, speed AND accuracy are important – the more facts your child remembers, the easier it is for them to apply these facts to a range of mathematical concepts (e.g. fractions, decimals and percentages) .
 Times Table Rock Stars is a fun and challenging programme designed to help children master the times tables!
 To be a Times Table Rock Star you need to answer any multiplication fact up to 12×12 in less than 3 seconds!

 It is essential that your child practices their times tables regularly.
 In our experience, short bursts of daily practise are more effective than spending hours once a week.